Student Needlestick Policy

 f.
 Relevant medical records

-5. If exposure occurs outside the San Antonio area (more than 30-45 minutes away from the Health Science Center), go to the nearest ER or health care facility
+5. If exposure occurs outside the San Antonio area (more than 30-45 minutes away from the health science center), go to the nearest ER or health care facility

 a.
 Providers may consult the 24 hour national HIV Post-Exposure Prophylaxis Hotline for Clinicians at 1-888-HIV-4911

 b.
-Call the Student Health Clinic at (210) 567-9355 for follow up on the next non-holiday workday
+Call Wellness 360 Clinic at (210) 567-2788 for follow up on the next non-holiday workday

 6. Obtain consent of patient (source of exposure) for blood tests per facility protocol